jwinarske/google-smartdevicemanager-rs/README.md

 # google-smartdevicemanager-rs

 Rust code to access the Google Smart Device Management API.
 This current version uses Tonic.
-Tonic could be replaced with hyper/hyper-tls, request, or activ_web, then use serde_json to serialize/deserialize JSON.
-This would also eliminate the protobuf deps.
+Given the simplicity of the API (for now), protobuf is overkill.
+Serde and reqwest would be a smaller and more performant combo for a number of reasons.
 For now it works.

 To pull events from the cloud use a crate such as cloud-pubsub.